-The 2021 Golden Globes nominations arrived this morning and although we were excited for Netflix’s The Crown and Chadwick Boseman’s posthumous nod, there were quite a few big-name TV shows, movies and stars that got left off the list (ahem, Bridgerton?!).
-Here, a complete list of the biggest Golden Globes snubs of 2021.
+The 2023 Golden Globes nominations arrived this morning, and although we’re excited for Ana de Armas, there were quite a few big-name TV shows, movies and stars that got left off the list (ahem, Nope?!).
+Here, a complete list of the biggest Golden Globes snubs of 2023.

-Season four of the popular comedy hit HBO this year and we were hoping it would get a little love from the Globes.
-Unfortunately, both the series and Rae herself were left out in the cold.
+Season two of the popular comedy hit HBO this year, and we were hoping it would get a little love from the Globes.
+Unfortunately, the show was left out of the Best Television Series category.

-So who will actually win when the Golden Globes air on Sunday, February 28?
+So, who will actually win when the Golden Globes air on January 10?
 We’ll have to wait and see.